oyms/MockDependencyInjection/README.md

 The purpose of this tool is to create test targets in unit tests, in projects where constructor injections of dependencies are used.

-It tries to remove the need for using `new` directly, letting the tool create the neccessary mocks needed to create an instance of the test target.
+It seeks to remove the need for using `new` directly, letting the tool create the neccessary mocks needed to create an instance of the test target.